mramshaw/Node-Linting-and-Testing/README.md

 Depending upon your preferences for [TDD](http://www.agilealliance.org/glossary/tdd/) versus [BDD](http://www.agilealliance.org/glossary/bdd/), any of the following libraries may be a good choice.

+[Note that Ava, Jasmine and Jest include their own assertion libraries.]

 TDD is an older and more established software practice, also hacker-friendly.